Internet-Draft Enhanced VPN Framework June 2024

 3.5.
 Customized Control

-In many cases the customers are delivered with enhanced VPN services without information about the underlying NRPs.
+In many cases enhanced VPN services are delivered to customers without information about the underlying NRPs.
 However, depending on the agreement between the operator and the customer, in some cases the customer may also be provided with some information about the underlying NRPs.
 Such information can be filtered or aggregated according to the operator's policy.
 This allows the customer of an enhanced VPN service to have some visibility and even control over how the underlying topology and resources of the NRP are used.
 For example, the customers may be able to specify the path or path constraints within the NRP for specific traffic flows of their enhanced VPN service.
 Depending on the requirements, an enhanced VPN customer may have their own network controller, which may be provided with an interface to the control or management system run by the network operator.
 Note that such a control is within the scope of the customer's enhanced VPN service; any additional changes beyond this would require some intervention by the network operator.

 A description of the control plane aspects of this problem are discussed further in Section 5.4.
 A description of the management plane aspects of this feature can be found in Section 5.5.